Kou Ichinomiya a.k.a. Recruit

 - Even the Guys Want Him: Or, at least, they cannot help swooning over his manliness in Rec and Hoshi's cases.

-- A Father to His Men: How the birds' yakuza-like-gang sees him (he is their "aniki"), since he is always in the peak of sacrificing himself for their sake... or the sake of the riverbank's villagers.
+- A Father to His Men: How the birds' yakuza sees him (he is their "big brother"), since he is always in the peak of sacrificing himself for their sake... or the sake of the riverbank's villagers.

-- Interspecies Romance: Both him and his lover seem to be insane enough to consider their relationship as this.
+- Interspecies Romance: Due to their eccentric natures, both him and Jacqueline consider their relationship as this.

 - Rated M for Manly: He is the manliest of all men in not only Arakawa's riverbank, but also in Japan.

-- Sickeningly Sweethearts: He is somewhat tsundere towards Jacqueline, but he is madly in love with her.
-That was the reason alone why he betrayed his own mob group.
+- Sickeningly Sweethearts: He is tsundere towards Jacqueline, although he is madly in love with her.
+That was the reason alone he had to betray his mob group.

-- Single-Target Sexuality: He has no eyes for other woman, except for Jacqueline.
+- Single-Target Sexuality: He has no eyes for other woman (or man), except for Jacqueline.

 Played by: Yuko Goto (voice, anime), and Kurume Arisaka (drama)A woman in a bee costume who fell madly in love with Billy and is practically inseparable from him.
 She runs a day spa called "Queen Bee" under the bridge.

-- Damsel in Distress: She seems quite helpless, which allows Billy to always come to the rescue.
+- Damsel in Distress: She seems to be physically helpless, which allows Billy to always come to the rescue.